 - Outpatient Visits: 350,082

 - Births: 603

 Froedtert Health is a Milwaukee, Wisconsin-based, integrated health care system providing a variety of health-related services, including hospitals and health centers, home care, laboratory, health insurance, employer health services and workplace clinics, and digital health solutions.

 The Medical College of Wisconsin

-The Medical College of Wisconsin is the state’s only private medical school and health sciences graduate school.
-Founded in 1893, the Medical College of Wisconsin is dedicated to leadership and excellence in education, patient care, research and community engagement.
-More than 1,400 students are enrolled in MCW’s medical school, graduate school and pharmacy School programs in Milwaukee, Green Bay, and Central Wisconsin.
+With a history dating back to 1893, The Medical College of Wisconsin is dedicated to leadership and excellence in education, patient care, research and community engagement.
+More than 1,500 students are enrolled in MCW’s medical, graduate and pharmacy school programs in Milwaukee, Green Bay, and Central Wisconsin.
 A major national research center, MCW is the largest research institution in the Milwaukee metro area and second largest in Wisconsin.
-In FY2017, faculty invested more than $234 million in research, teaching, training and related purposes which will lead to improved patient care and health outcomes.
+In the last ten years, faculty received more than $1.6 billion in external support for research, teaching, training and related purposes.
 This total includes highly competitive research and training awards from the National Institutes of Health (NIH).
-Annually, MCW faculty direct or collaborate on more than 2,800 research studies, including clinical trials.
-Additionally, more than 1,650 physicians provide care in virtually every specialty of medicine for more than 540,000 patients annually.
+Annually, MCW faculty direct or collaborate on more than 3,200 research studies, including clinical trials.
+Additionally, more than 1,700 physicians provide care in virtually every specialty of medicine for more than 3.3 million patients annually.

 No Weapons Policy

 Froedtert Health does not allow weapons or firearms on its premises, unless in the possession of an authorized security or law enforcement officer.
 As of the November 1, 2011, effective date of the Wisconsin Concealed Carry Law, properly licensed individuals may keep a registered weapon in their locked, personal motor vehicle.